MadBomber/ai_client/README.md

 First and foremost a big **THANK YOU** to [Kevin Sylvestre](https://ksylvest.com/) for his gem [OmniAI](https://github.com/ksylvest/omniai) and [Olympia](https://olympia.chat/) for their [open_router gem](https://github.com/OlympiaAI/open_router) upon which this effort depends.

+Version 0.3.0 has a breaking change w/r/t how [Callback Functions (aka Tools)](#callback-functions-aka-tools) are defined and used.

 See the  [change log](CHANGELOG.md) for recent modifications.